nginxinc/kic-reference-architectures/sumo.md

 There are several known issues that you may run into while running this version of MARA.

 ### Failures Standing up Sumo Project
-If this project keeps failing out with helm errors, there is a farily good chance that you have an invalid access_id and/or access_key.
+If this project keeps failing out with helm errors, there is a fairly good chance that you have an invalid access_id and/or access_key.
 You can check these values by:
 - Ensuring you have Pulumi on your path; if not you can always source the venv created by the MARA project: `source ./pulumi/python/venv/bin/activate`
 - Changing to `pulumi/python/kubernetes/secrets`.
 - Listing secrets by running `pulumi config --show-secrets`